 • Personal Security Alarm: (noisemaker or screamer).
 Most attackers won’t chase a noisy target.

 • GPS Child Locator: a child tracking device.
 A variety of models are available.
-I highly recommend these if used with the utmost parental discretion.
+I highly recommend these.